The best way to get brand attributes examples and really understand them is by thinking of a party you went to.

 There is also a local brand that I love, called Little Dutch.

-Whether big or small, all their products have the same feel: natural, minimalistic, organic, pastel, subtle.
+Whether big or small, all their products have the same feel, and these are their top brand attributes:

 One of the best examples of brands that combine all the brand attributes to give a consistent brand experience is Amazon.